nikcomestotalk/autosuggest/README.md

 ## Smart Auto Suggestion in Java
-Let your customers engage right at the search bar by giving them more userful, user-centric searches with Smart Search
+Let your customers engage right at the search bar by giving them more useful, user-centric search suggestion

 ## Salient features
 1. Instant search suggestions and spell check